kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

   name: my-service-instance-name
   namespace: production
 spec:
-  clusterServiceClassExternalName: {EXTERNAL_NAME}
+  serviceClassExternalName: {EXTERNAL_NAME}
 EOF
 ```

-3. Use `kubectl` to register the lambda in the namespace to which the RE is bounded.
+3. Register the lambda function in the Environment to which the RE is bound.
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: kubeless.io/v1beta1